ilya-murzinov/ilya-murzinov.github.io/_posts/2015-03-03-spring-boot-jboss.markdown

 That's definitely better than NPE, but still not what we expected.
 Why did that happen?

-Turns out that JBoss treats servlets just like filters and thus Spring's *DispatcherServlet* does not get instantiated properly.
+Appears that JBoss treats servlets just like filters and thus Spring's *DispatcherServlet* does not get instantiated properly.
 So we need to add a proxy for this servlet to *JBossProxyInitializer* as well:

 {% highlight java linenos %}
 @SpringBootApplication